maurotrb/sofobomo2011/README.md

 - use pstricks and pst-barcode packages to create a QR code
 - use pstricks package to create the cover of the blurb book
 - use rake to build the books
+- book and cover for Blurb are created in CMYK

 Contacts
 --------